 President Donald Trump isn’t on the ballot this November, but both Democrats and Republicans are acting like he is.

-As Trump faces the first midterm elections of his presidency, both sides are hoping to boost turnout by reminding their grassroots supporters of their feelings about him.
+As Trump faces the first midterm election of his presidency, both sides are hoping to boost turnout by reminding their grassroots supporters of their feelings about him.

 Democrats are hoping that Trump’s divisive rhetoric and controversial actions will boost them among women voters while driving higher-than-normal turnout among young and minority voters, who tend to not show up in midterms as much.

-Trump and Vice President Mike Pence have begun crisscrossing the country giving rallies aimed at the party faithful, while Democrats are turning to figures like former Vice President Joe Biden, Massachusetts Sen. Elizabeth Warren and California Sen. Kamala harris.
+Trump and Vice President Mike Pence crisscrossed the country giving rallies aimed at the party faithful in the run up to the midterms, while Democrats turned to figures like former Vice President Joe Biden, Massachusetts Sen. Elizabeth Warren and California Sen. Kamala Harris.

-Here’s what you need to know about the elections.
+Here’s what you need to know about voting in the 2018 midterm elections.

 What are the midterm elections?